What Is HTML?

 In order to write HTML, you will need a text editor.
-A text editor is different from programs like Word that are meant for writing books or essays.
-Programs like word have helpful tools like paragraph styling and auto-caps, but those tools are not helpful for writing HTML, in fact, they can make it very difficult to do so.
+A text editor is different from programs like Word that are designed for writing books or essays.
+Programs like Word have helpful tools like paragraph styling and auto-caps, but those tools are not helpful for writing HTML. in fact, they can make it very difficult to do so.
 Never use Word to write HTML.
 On the other hand, text editors often have tools designed specifically for programming.
 There are many text editors out there, but I will focus on the three that I have used the most.

 Notepad and TextEdit

 Notepad, or TextEdit if you use a mac, is probably the most basic a text editor gets, and it is very easy to create and edit an HTML file with either of these programs.
 The downside is that neither Notepad or TextEdit offer any helpful tools writing HTML, but if you just want to write something quick and simple, then either of these would be sufficient to get the job done.

 Brackets is a good choice for beginners.
 It is only slightly more difficult to learn how to use than Notepad/TextEdit, and it has the added advantage that it was made HTML and CSS in mind.
 Brackets includes many tools that are helpful when writing HTML such as auto-complete suggestions, current line highlighter, live preview, and bracket highlighter.
 If you are unsure of what these tools are or do, that is okay, just know that they will be very helpful for you in the future if you choose to continue using HTML.
 For anyone working on simple HTML and CSS, this is the editor that I would recommend.